Leg Ulcer Charity at The College of Phlebology’s 1st International Veins Meeting

 - Choosing the right patient where local anaesthetic endovenous surgery might cure a leg ulcer

 - Post thrombotic syndrome as a cause of leg ulcers and the role of stents

-This course will help anyone who treats patients with leg ulcers to understand this horrible condition in more depth.
+This course helped anyone who treats patients with leg ulcers to understand this horrible condition in more depth.